Individualized Sustainability Plan

 You will be introduced to a simplified framework that used at the ETI clinic, for helping clients design sustainability plans.
 This series is based on cutting-edge theory, presented in a step-by-step application guide (top-down and bottom-up techniques).

-The series will unfold in five weekly sessions, each 1½ hours in length.
+The series include five presentations, each 1½ hours in length.

 Who is the series for?